What is periodontal disease?

 The bacteria colonize along and under the gum line and eat (yes eat) living tissue, including gum tissue, bone and ligament that anchor the teeth in the jaws.

-That is worth repeating.
-These disease causing bacteria first eat away at the gum tissue causing ever deepening pockets between the gums and tooth roots.
-From within these gum pockets, the bacteria colonize and launch an organized attack on the immune system.
-Not only do the disease causing bacteria eat away at the gum and bone that hold the teeth in the mouth, these bad bugs also swim their way into the bloodstream and access the whole body!
+From within these deepening, infected gum pockets, the bacteria colonize and launch an organized attack on the immune system.
+Not only do the disease causing bacteria eat away at the gum and bone that hold the teeth in the mouth, these bad bugs also swim their way into the bloodstream and undermine the health of the whole body!

 Unfortunately, the damage of gum disease doesn’t stop in the mouth.
 In as little as 9 days, the bacteria can irritate the gums enough to cause the skin of the gum to slough off in spots.
 This is gingivitis and it is demonstrated by gums bleeding during brushing or flossing.

 Once the skin has left the gum tissue, the disease causing bacteria have access to tiny blood vessels called capillaries.
 The bacteria swim into these exposed blood vessels and begin to attack the rest of the body.
 Scientific research has proven that the same disease causing bacteria that cause gum disease are also found in hardened arterial walls of someone who has coronary heart disease.